Dow drops 1,500 as US stock market leads a worldwide sell-off following Trump’s tariff shock - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-NEW YORK (AP) — Financial markets around the world are reeling Thursday following President Donald Trump’s latest and most severe volley of tariffs, and the U.S. stock market may be taking the worst of it.
+NEW YORK (AP) — Financial markets around the world are reeling Thursday following President Donald Trump’s latest and most severe set of tariffs, and the U.S. stock market is taking the worst of it so far.

-The S&P 500 was down 4% in morning trading, worse than the drops for other major stock markets.
-The Dow Jones Industrial Average was down 1,520 points, or 3.6%, as of 10:10 a.m.
-Eastern time, and the Nasdaq composite was 4.0% lower.
+The S&P 500 was down 4% in midday trading, more than other major stock markets, and at its bottom in the morning was on track for its worst day since COVID struck in 2020.
+The Dow Jones Industrial Average was down 1,412 points, or 3.3%, as of 11:50 a.m.
+Eastern time, and the Nasdaq composite was 5.1% lower.

-Little was spared as fear flared globally about the potentially toxic mix of higher inflation and weakening economic growth that tariffs can create.
+Little was spared in financial markets as fear flared globally about the potentially toxic mix of higher inflation and weakening economic growth that tariffs can create.

 Everything from crude oil to Big Tech stocks to the value of the U.S. dollar against other currencies fell.
 Even gold, which has hit records recently as investors sought something safer to own, pulled lower.
-Some of the worst hits walloped smaller U.S. companies, and the Russell 2000 index of smaller stocks dropped more than 5% into what’s called a “bear market” after losing more than 20% from its record.
+Some of the worst hits walloped smaller U.S. companies, and the Russell 2000 index of smaller stocks dropped 5.9% to pull it more than 20% below its record.

-Investors worldwide knew Trump was going to announce a sweeping set of tariffs late Wednesday, and fears surrounding it had already pulled the S&P 500 10% below its all-time high last month.
+Investors worldwide knew Trump was going to announce a sweeping set of tariffs late Wednesday, and fears surrounding it had already pulled Wall Street’s main measure of health, the S&P 500 index, 10% below its all-time high.
 But Trump still managed to surprise them with “the worst case scenario for tariffs,” according to Mary Ann Bartels, chief investment officer at Sanctuary Wealth.

 Trump announced a minimum tariff of 10% on imports, with the tax rate running much higher on products from certain countries like China and those from the European Union.
 It’s “plausible” the tariffs altogether, which would rival levels unseen in roughly a century, could knock down U.S. economic growth by 2 percentage points this year and raise inflation close to 5%, according to UBS.